erik-ringen/cfr/paper_data/readme.txt

 -BlurtonJones_1989 table2
 	makalita and //ekwa tubers have been summed into tubers adult values only for fruits, maybe for tubers can be obtained from table4?

+-BlurtonJones_1997
+	figure 1 and 2 have data from multiple years.
+Some individuals are repeated, but no info is given, so they are treated as independent data

+-Bock_2005
+	extracted data from fig 5.2 only, I don't know how to deal with the regressions :/

+-Froehle_2018
+	data extracted only from fig 5b and table4, as the rest did seem redundant.
+Actually, probably fig5b is also redundant, as the most detailed, trip-level data are presented in table 4

+-Hagino_2016
+	data are quite poor: no error given, data are total weight over 6 days, either children or adults have zero returns in every item.
+Seems to suggest that children and adults hunt different things, more than difference in efficiency/success